Garden State Equality is New Jersey’s statewide advocacy and education organization for the lesbian, gay, bisexual, and transgender community.

 LGBT seniors face complex challenges.
 Seniors sometimes feel the need to reenter the closet when they begin receiving senior services; they need culturally competent health care; as they enter into senior housing programs, they need housing administrators and landlords that are friendly toward the LGBT community and know how to make LGBT seniors feel safe; the list goes on.

 GSE is planning a campaign to spread awareness of these challenges across NJ, and ensure that senior service programs protect their LGBT clients.
-More details will unfold as the campaign becomes public in early 2015.
+More details will unfold as the campaign becomes public in later 2015.

 Strengthening Anti-Discrimination Enforcement